viet34tqc/notebook/react-test.md

     },
   },
   test: {
-    globals: true, // So we can use function from vitest globally without importing it
+    globals: true, // So we can use function from vitest globally without importing it (like `describe`, `it`)
     environment: 'jsdom',
     setupFiles: './setupTests.ts',
     coverage: {